ApherisFold Applicationπ

 The Mock Model:

-- Produces results, similar to that of OpenFold3
+- Produces example results that are qualitatively similar to OpenFold3 outputs

 - Results can be visualized and downloaded the same as any other model